Optimizing JavaScript Content for Search Indexing

 This tool simulates how Googlebot fetches and renders your pages:

-This ensures that search engines see the same content as your users, bridging the gap between user experience and SEO.
+This step ensures that search engines and your users see the same content, effectively synchronizing user engagement and SEO.

 Page Speed Insights and Its Role